opencastsoftware/devops-mac-setup/README.md

 ```
 npm run test
 ```
-Automatically gets run as a pre-commit hook if the git origin is main.
-It will increment the minor version in the package.json and tag the commit
+Run to increment the commit tag and bump the version in the package.json
 ```
 npm run release
 ```